Classes

 Machining Metal with the Rockwell Lathe

-Introduction to the CNC Metal Milling Machine – Level I
+Introduction to the Tormach Metal CNC Machine

-In this advanced class, you will learn about computer-controlled machining on the CNC Mill.
+In this advanced class, you will learn about computer-controlled machining on the Tormach CNC Machine.
+Using G-Code generated from CAD/CAM software, the Tormach can perform a variety of operations to machine metal parts.
 We will review safety considerations and the capabilities of the machine, such as RPM and travel limits.
 Start-up procedures will be covered, including homing the machine and clearing e-stops when necessary.
 Other topics include basic offsets, and an understanding of machine coordinates, work coordinates and tool length compensation.
-We will then perform some metal milling operations using pre-programmed g-code wizards for hole patterns and basic geometric cutouts.
-The prerequisite for this class is Introduction to Machine Tools.
+We will perform some basic metal milling operations using pre-programmed g-code wizards.
+The prerequisite for this class is Introduction to Machine Tools, and students should have some experience machining metal manually with a Bridgeport Mill or similar equipment.
 Some prior experience with CNC or CAD software is helpful but not necessary.
+This class has a maximum of three students, and a minimum of two students.

 CNC Router Classes

-Introduction to our CNC Routers
+Introduction to CNC Routers

 Laser Classes

-Introduction to Laser Cutting (Lightburn Software)
+Introduction to Laser Cutting

 3D Printing Classes